Edwardsleo/cisco-kubeflow-starter-pack/apps/healthcare/covid/onprem/README.md

 ### <a name='Model'></a>*Model*

- Model Training is implemented using tensorflow's keras & VGG16 (Visual Geometry Group) architecture..
+ Model Training is implemented using Tensorflow's keras VGG16 (Visual Geometry Group) architecture.

    * VGG16 architecture are a special kind of convolution neural network with 16 convolutional layers applied to analyzing visual imagery.

-   * VGG16 are fully connected networks that has connectivity patterns between neurons and learns the filters of an image with reducing its dimensionality and detecting the image edges, outliers etc with the help of 16 layers and makes a prediction.

 ### <a name='DiagnosisImplementation'></a>*Implementation*